ritza-co/bryntum-gantt-react-appwrite-frontend-starter/README.md

-# Create a React Gantt Chart with Bryntum and Appwrite starter
+# Create a React Gantt chart with Bryntum and Appwrite starter

 This starter project was generated using the [Vite with TypeScript and React](https://vite.dev/guide/#scaffolding-your-first-vite-project) starter template.